ihshaish/source-variation/README.md

 transactions: the study measures how much classification performance moves with the field you read, against what representation and model choice move.

-Questions, problems, disagreements with a number: hisham.ihshaish@uwe.ac.uk
+If you have any questions, or come across a problem...or have any disagreements with a number, please let me know: hisham.ihshaish@uwe.ac.uk

 ## Short story